FratNightGaming/Madden-Design-Documents/README.md

-# Madden-Design-Documents
+# Madden/NCAA Football-Design-Documents
-A collection of game design documents for proposed features/design philosophies
+A collection of game design documents for proposed Madden/NCAA Football features and design philosophies